-Surgeons should stop using a particular combination of Johnson & Johnson (JNJ) and Stryker (SYK) Corp. metal hip devices because of “unacceptably high” rates of follow-up operations, British regulators said.
+Surgeons should stop using a particular combination of Johnson & Johnson (JNJ:US) and Stryker (SYK:US) Corp. metal hip devices because of “unacceptably high” rates of follow-up operations, British regulators said.

 Patients with a combination of Mitch TRH cup/heads made by Finsbury Orthopaedics, a unit of J&J, and Accolade femoral stems made by Stryker, should be closely monitored, the U.K.’s Medicines and Healthcare products Regulatory Agency said in a statement on its website.
 After four years, 10.7 percent of patients with the product combination required a second operation, according to a patient registry.